The Definitive Guide to

 Given this information, you can adapt your bid to improve your chances of winning.

-Before you begin bidding on projects, you need to know what stakeholders have in mind regarding their preferred types of contracts.
+Before you begin bidding, you need to know what stakeholders have in mind regarding their preferred types of contracts.
 This will determine the payment method for a project, which is extremely important to you.

 In cost-plus arrangements, contractors are paid a percentage of money that is agreed on.
 There are also lump-sum methods that provide contractors with the entire amount of money to complete the project.